-Study Programs in Copenhagen: Community, Climate Adaptation, and Transformation
+Study Programs in Copenhagen: Community, Transformation, and Biodiversity, that contributes more than it consumes

-Our programs provide the opportunity to explore Copenhagen through three specific focus areas, tailored to your particular interests:
+Our programs provide the opportunity to explore Copenhagen through three specific focus areas:

-How can we design housing and co-living environments that support modern lifestyles while fostering strong communities?
-This program visits exciting projects such as co-housing and village-like communities where residents live closely and share everyday responsibilities.
-Here, concepts like co-housing, tiny living, and micro-living come to life, with designs aimed at enhancing social bonds and shared accountability.
+How can we create co-living communities and housing models that both support modern lifestyles and foster strong social ties?
+We explore inspiring projects such as co-housing and village-style communities, where residents live closely together and share the tasks of everyday life.
+Here, concepts like co-housing, tiny living, and micro-living become reality, with every detail designed to strengthen social connections and shared responsibility.

-The program spans a variety of housing types, including senior co-housing, youth housing, and public housing projects.
-Flexible housing designs and material-conscious choices create strong neighborhood connections.
-Residents are encouraged to participate in everything from communal cooking to maintenance and energy use, promoting sustainable communities.
+The programme covers a wide range of housing types, including senior co-housing, student housing and social housing projects, where flexible living formats and material-conscious design choices help build resilient neighborhoods.
+The design makes it easy for residents to engage in everything from communal cooking to maintenance and energy use — ultimately supporting sustainable communities.

 Sample projects in this program include: